 Price of Insurance cover

-To the subject we have all been waiting for: the price!
 Obviously we would all be tempted to take the cheapest possible insurance but it would probably beat the expense of the coverage it offers you, and you could regret it!
 In contrast getting the most expensive insurance will not necessarily mean you get the best coverage.
-Again the choice is personal and wil depend on your needs and budget.
+Again the choice is personal and will depend on your needs and budget.
 Hence one should compare the different options before making a choice.
-In general, we do not recommend taking the most expensive, nor the cheapest.
-To give you an idea of the price, the majority of insurances range from 450 to 550 EUR per year, taking into account that it is possible to select the number months of cover required if necessary.
+To give you an idea of the price, the majority of insurances range from 450 to 550 EUR per year.

 Popularity of Insurance company